-A stunning location in the heart of Kent.
+A stunning location in the heart of Kent

 Nestled next to a thousand-acre deer park, the campus benefits from abundant gardens, inspiring views of Knole House and the North Downs and award-winning facilities.
-Its situation at the top of Sevenoaks High Street, in the heart of the old town, makes it easily accessible and beautifully situated.
+Its position at the top of Sevenoaks High Street, in the heart of the old town, makes it easily accessible and beautifully situated.

 A superb, extensive campus, with a striking combination of old and new architecture and a friendly atmosphere.